ferrumnet/MultiSwap/contracts/multiswap-contracts/readme.md

   - Approves the CCTP token messenger to handle the specified amount of tokens.
   - Initiates the transfer using the CCTP token messenger's `depositForBurn` function, specifying the destination network, recipient, and token details.
   - Returns a deposit nonce generated by the CCTP messenger which acts as a unique identifier for the transaction.
-- **Impact:**
-  - Facilitates secure, traceable cross-chain token transfers, expanding the utility and operational scope of the MultiSwap ecosystem across different blockchains.

 # LiquidityManagerRole Contract Documentation

 ## Overview
-The `LiquidityManagerRole` contract is a fundamental component of the MultiSwap ecosystem, designed to handle liquidity management with designated roles.
-It provides mechanisms to add or remove liquidity under strict role-based permissions, ensuring secure and efficient management of fund liquidity.
+Provides mechanisms to add or remove liquidity under strict role-based permissions, ensuring secure and efficient management of fund liquidity.

 ## Import Dependencies
 - **WithAdmin:** Inherits from WithAdmin to utilize administrative role checking.